CMartinETH/GESS-Simus/README.md

 The goal is to show that simulations are able to model the real world to some extent.
 Therefore a model which can simulate human trail systems was built.
 The model was tested with basic examples also stated in the paper of Dirk Helbing et al., further expanded to a real world park in Alcala, Spain.

+## Reproducibility

+(step by step instructions to reproduce your results. *Keep in mind that people reading this should accomplish to reproduce your work within 20 minutes.
+It needs to be self-contained and easy to use*. e.g. git clone URL_PROY; cd URL_PROY; python3 main.py --light_test (#--light test runs in less than 5minutes with up to date hardware))

 ## The Model